luciferreeves/texty/README.md

     -b              branch: branch name (optional)
     -h, --help      display help message

 **Note**: The `files` argument is required.
 If you do not specify any files, the script will produce an error.
+You can add multiple files by separating them with a space.
 If you want to commit all files, use `"."` as the argument.

 **Note**: The `-m` flag is required.
 If you do not specify a message, the script will prompt you for one.